karalowry/Lowry-Portfolio/FinalPartTwo.md

 # Final Part Two: Storyboarding and User Research

 This is part two of my final project.
-I will walk through my storyboard, my interview process for user research, and my findings from the interviews.
+I will walk through my storyboard, my user research protocol, and my next steps based on my user research.

 # Storyboard